Community Platform

 • Increased staff resources be put into developing and supporting Neighbourhood Associations.
 If properly fostered, Neighbourhood Associations are an excellent tool to recruit volunteers, raise private funding, and provide advice to the City to enhance their communities.

 • Exploration of an indoor park and garden space on the Montrose Cultural Centre site to help residents maintain mental health through our long winters.
+This could be used to attract private investment in downtown housing.

 • An overhaul of the City’s approach to Boards and Committees to give more voice to the Youth Advisory Council, Neighbourhood Associations, and other bodies made up of everyday residents.
 This allows for feedback and ideas outside of City Hall to be heard and acted on.